vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Fri Jul  8 03:17:40 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sat Jul  9 03:01:57 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER